San Diego free speech fight: Ordinance prohibiting free speech

+The ban was rescinded in 1915.

 Vigilantes

 The increase in arrests left Police Chief Keno Wilson with a dilemma; he wanted to punish the protesters, but simultaneously faced overcrowded jails and stockades.
 After local newspapers began editorializing vociferously against the protesters and their tactics, groups of vigilantes began transporting arrested Wobblies and free speakers to the county line.
 The vigilantes began patrolling trains that were inbound from the north, and would grab Wobblies and invited speakers before they could get to the city.
 The vigilantes then proceeded to "reeducate" the speakers on patriotism as this brutal first hand account notes: They were drunk and hollering and cursing the rest of the night.
 In the morning they took us out four or five at a time and marched us up the track to the county line ... where were forced to kiss the flag and then run a gauntlet of 106 men, every one of which was striking at us as hard as they could with their pick ax handles.
 They broke one man's leg, and everyone was beaten black and blue, and was bleeding from a dozen wounds.
 These incidents occurred quite frequently, but there was no significant outcry from the middle class citizens of San Diego.

-The state of California finally intervened, as Governor Hiram Johnson was flooded with demands for an inquiry into the arrests and vigilantism in San Diego.
-Governor Johnson sent Colonel Weinstock to act as an investigative commissioner.
-By all accounts Weinstock was an impartial judge of situation, and he concluded that the arrests and free speech restrictions were unlawful, but that the Wobblies were wrong in their pursuance of an activist stance.
-Moreover, Weinstock likened the situation to Czarist Russia and suggested the Attorney General take action, but he did not.
-Although Weinstock's presence caused a temporary cessation in violence, the situation was once again aroused when Joseph Mikolash, a Wobbly, was killed by police in the IWW headquarters in San Diego on May 7.

-The Wobblies reportedly employed firearms against the police in the incident, which led to the discovery of a small arms cache in the IWW headquarters.
-This increased the public's hostility toward the IWW and toward Weinstock's report, which had defended the Wobblies' constitutional right to free speech.